jseppi/intro-to-web-maps/index.md

 # CartoDB

-Easily import data from a variety of formats (spreadsheets, shapefiles, KML)
+Easily import data from a variety of formats (spreadsheets, Shapefiles, KML)

 . . .